Lord Mayor of London: History

-Almost 700 people have served as Lord Mayor.
+Almost 700 people have served as lord mayor.

-Dame Mary Donaldson, elected in 1983, and Dame Fiona Woolf, elected in 2013, are women to have already held the office of Lord Mayor.
-Alderwoman Dame Susan Langley has assumed the Mayoralty in 2025–2026, setting the precedent of taking office as Lady Mayor.
+The first woman elected was Dame Mary Donaldson in 1983.
+Both she and Dame Fiona Woolf, elected in 2013, held office as lord mayor.
+Dame Susan Langley, when elected in 2025, opted to be known as Lady Mayor.

-Some Lord Mayors in the Middle Ages, such as Sir Edward Dalyngrigge (1392), did not live in London.
-Since 1435, the Lord Mayor has been chosen from amongst the aldermen of the City of London.
+Some lord mayors in the Middle Ages, such as Sir Edward Dalyngrigge (1392), did not live in London.
+Since 1435, the lord mayor has been chosen from amongst the aldermen of the City of London.

 Election

-The Lord Mayor is elected at Common Hall, comprising liverymen belonging to all of the City's livery companies.
-Common Hall is summoned by the sitting Lord Mayor; it meets at Guildhall on Michaelmas Day (29 September) or on the closest weekday.
-Voting is by show of hands; if any liveryman so demands, balloting is held a fortnight later.
+The lord mayor is elected at Common Hall, comprising liverymen belonging to all of the City's livery companies.
+Common Hall is summoned by the sitting lord mayor.
+It meets at Guildhall on Michaelmas Day (29 September) or on the closest weekday.
+Voting is by show of hands.
+If any liveryman so demands, balloting is held a fortnight later.

 The qualification to stand for election is that one must have served as a City sheriff and be a current alderman.
-Since 1385, prior service as sheriff has been mandatory for election to the Lord Mayoralty.
+Since 1385, prior service as sheriff has been mandatory for election to the lord mayoralty.
 Two sheriffs are selected annually by Common Hall, which meets on Midsummer's Day for this purpose.

-By an ordinance of 1435, the Lord Mayor must be chosen from amongst the aldermen of the City of London.
+By an ordinance of 1435, the lord mayor must be chosen from amongst the aldermen of the City of London.
 Those on the electoral roll of each of the City's 25 wards select one alderman, who formerly held office for life or until resignation.
 Each alderman must now submit for re-election at least once in every six years.

-The Lord Mayor is sworn in each November, on the day before the Lord Mayor's Show (see below).
-The ceremony is known as the "Silent Ceremony" because, aside from a short declaration by the incoming Lord Mayor, no speeches are made.
-At Guildhall, the outgoing Lord Mayor transfers the mayoral insignia – the seal, the purse, the sword and the mace — to the incoming Lord Mayor.
+The lord mayor is sworn in each November, on the day before the Lord Mayor's Show (see below).
+The ceremony is known as the "Silent Ceremony" because, aside from a short declaration by the incoming lord mayor, no speeches are made.
+At Guildhall, the outgoing lord mayor transfers the mayoral insignia – the seal, the purse, the sword and the mace — to the incoming lord mayor.